 When the Upflow Furnace is installed in a horizontal configuration, the filter must never be installed inside or outside the cabinet directly above the blower assembly.
-See Figure 10 (page 9).
+See Figure 10 (page 11).
 Remote filter grilles may be used for homeowner convenience or the filters may be installed in the duct work upstream of the furnace.
-See Figure 21 (page 11).
+See Figures 10 (page 11) and 21 (page 13).

-Optional horizontal filter conversion kits are BAYFLTR203 for 17 1/2" width cabinets, BAYFLTR204 for 21" width cabinets, and BAYFLTR205 for 24" width cabinets.
+Optional horizontal filter conversion kits are BAYFLTR203 for $17\ 1/2$ " width cabinets, BAYFLTR204 for 21" width cabinets, and BAYFLTR205 for 24" width cabinets.
 These include filters and brackets necessary for horizontal filters.
-See Figure 21.
+See Figure 24.